Get all the latest data for Buenos Aires

 Can I legally rent out property on my visa in Buenos Aires right now?

-You do not need to live in Argentina to rent out your Buenos Aires property, and many foreign owners manage their rentals from abroad through local property managers or agencies who handle tenant relations and maintenance.
+You do not need to live in Argentina to rent out a Buenos Aires apartment, but most foreign landlords use a local administrator, accountant or real estate manager.

 We cover everything there is to know about buying and renting out in Buenos Aires here.